 Intermission (Grant McLennan disc)

-Intermission is a strong solo portfolio for McLennan – this is an excellent selection of songs that tell the story of McLennan’s time away from The Go-Betweens.
+Intermission is a strong solo portfolio for McLennan – despite a couple of omissions, it’s an excellent selection of songs that tell the story of McLennan’s time away from The Go-Betweens.

 Return to Punk and New Wave Reviews